 The next step was to propose everything to the patients in a full written report.
-This falls in line with Synergy’s ethos of transparency whereby the report gave an overview of everything.
-This included diagnosis and proposed treatment options, costs, timescales, risks/benefits, taking into consideration the patient’s medical condition and social history, and what the patient wished to achieve.
+This falls in line with Synergy’s ethos of transparency, whereby the report gave an overview of everything.
+This included diagnosis and proposed treatment options, costs, timescales, risks and benefits.
+This also took into consideration the patient’s medical conditions, social history, and what the patient wanted to achieve.

 The Implant Stage

 After the initial stage and getting confirmation from the patient to continue, the procedure to fit all upper implants began.
-The dental implant surgery took less than 2 hours to complete but, because Synergy used their CT Guided Surgery method, there was a reduced amount of swelling, discomfort, and recovery time for the patient after they were fitted.
+The dental implant surgery took less than 2 hours to complete but, because Synergy used their CT Guided Surgery method, there was a reduced amount of swelling, discomfort, and recovery time for the patient.
 Once the implants were fitted, Jaqueline was told to allow them to integrate fully, which took upwards of 3 months.
 No further progress could be made until this process was completed.